Harold L. Washington

 The Harold Washington Legacy Scholarship

-Photo: Centennial Event Chair Loisteen Walker on the left, MHWLC President Josie Childs on the right
+Photo: Current President and Centennial Event Chair Loisteen Walker on the left, MHWLC founder, the late Josie Childs, on the right.

-Through a variety of educational and civic activities, we attempt to immortalize the global impact of Harold Washington’s social, civic, political and economic legacy
+Through a variety of educational and civic activities, we attempt to immortalize the global impact of Harold Washington’s social, civic, political and economic legacy.
+We educate the public about his pivotal role in advancing civil rights, housing equality, and voting access.

 Voter Registration